ArmanAzadi/ETL-Project-for-Data-Engineering/README.md

 Project Tasks

 In this project you will:

   •	Collect data using APIs
-  •	Collect data using webscraping.
+  •	Collect data using webscraping
   •	Download files to process.
   •	Read csv, xml and json file types.
   •	Extract data from the above file types.